Kieldro/cs371p/life/README.txt

 Comments:
 3 standard in and out files.
-Other test going into AcceptTest.out Valgrind output is in AcceptTest.out and includes all accpetance tests.
+Other test going into AcceptTest.out Valgrind output is in AcceptTest.out and includes all the additional acceptance tests.

 link to the UML: http://www.gliffy.com/pubdoc/4058932/L.png 3.5 sec for test0 with original algo
--2d vector of Cell or Cell*?

 ----------------
 Pair Programming